pventon/ICAO-ATS-and-OLDI-Message-Parser/README.md

 <ul>
 <li>Fully parse the few remaining fields listed above in the 'Current Limitations' section;</li>
 <li>Implement the semantic checks on field 10;</li>
-<li>Once all this is done there are numerous consistency checks needed to check between fields (e.g. if field 'x' contains 'y' then field 'z' must contain 'n')</li>
+<li>Once all this is done there are numerous consistency checks needed to check between fields (e.g. if field 'x' contains 'y' then field 'z' must contain 'n').
+For example, consistency checks have to be made between F10 and certain F18 subfields; the flight rules have to be checked against the route description (the F15 parser is able to derive the flight rule from the route), hence a consistency check can be made between field 8 and field 15.
+This will all be implemented in time.</li>
 </ul>
 <h2>Errata and Faults</h2>
 Although every attempt has been made to reduce the number of software coding errors and resulting chaos that can ensue as a result of such errors, it is highly likely that this early release will have a few bugs.
 The possible combinations of message structure and semantics run into millions of combinations, and it's impossible to test them all.
 There are a lot of unit tests that check the individual field parsers and messages in their entirety, but even with so many tests, there may still be some bugs in the software.